 Dr. Anthony Perre, Director of New Patient Intake and Vice Chief of Staff at Cancer Treatment Centers of America® (CTCA) at Eastern Regional Medical Center (Eastern), is committed to putting patients first.
 He believes it is critical to listen and respond to patients' needs on all levels—physical, emotional and/or spiritual.
 In addition, he strongly feels that patients should be treated with the compassion and dignity they deserve.

-Dr. Perre fully understands what it’s like to be in the patient’s shoes—he himself is a Hodgkin’s lymphoma survivor.
+Dr. Perre fully understands what it’s like to be in the patient’s shoes—he himself is a Hodgkin lymphoma survivor.
 He says, “I understand that it is extremely frightening to consider that there may be a potential impediment to realizing future hopes and dreams.
 The uncertainty of what the future will bring can also be overwhelming.”

 In May 2010, Dr. Perre became Eastern's Director of New Patient Intake.
 Previously, he served as Chief of Medicine and lead hospitalist at Eastern.
 In this role, Dr. Perre directed, coordinated and managed the general medical care of hospitalized patients.
 He explains that this involved managing patients’ blood glucose levels, hypertension or more complex cardiovascular, pulmonary, renal or gastrointestinal issues.
 Furthermore, Dr. Perre also helped to identify any barriers to a patient’s recovery.
 He worked with members of the patient’s care team (e.g., oncologist, nutritionist, physical therapist, naturopathic clinician, spiritual advisor) to address any problems.

 Dr. Perre has a special interest in diabetic management, survivorship planning and venous thromboembolic disease (blood clots).
 While at Doylestown Hospital, he served as a member of the Diabetic Control Committee, overseeing protocols for improved management of blood sugars for hospitalized patients.
 He also served as a chairman of the hospital’s Infection Control Committee.
 As chairman of this committee, Dr. Perre instituted practices to reduce the incidence of hospital-acquired infections.